The LONG PULSED YAG LASER

 While there are several different laser systems on the market, treating darker skin types has been challenging due to melanin’s tendency to absorb the laser energy.

 Fortunately, the Long Pulsed Yag laser’s longer wavelengths allow it to be used on all shades of skin, creating better treatment outcomes than those of intense pulsed light systems.

 With a wavelength of 1064 nm, the Long Pulsed Yag laser penetrates deeper than any other lasers.
-It directly targets the hair follicle and deftly avoids damaging the epidermis in the process.
 Unlike some intense pulsed light treatment lasers, the Long Pulsed Yag laser’s longer wavelength and deep penetration make it safe for use on darker skin.

 Contact Rohrer Aesthetics for Laser Treatment Device Details

 Quick, easy, gentle, and versatile, the benefits of a Long Pulsed Yag laser session are clear.
-From laser-assisted hair removal and vascular reduction to the treatment and removal of vascular lesions, this cutting-edge technology is sure to find its place in your aesthetic practice.
+From laser-assisted vascular reduction to the treatment area and removal of vascular lesions, this cutting-edge technology is sure to find its place in your aesthetic practice.